Vyngard/leetcode-solutions/README.md

 - Python
 - Java

-I'll try to solve one problem a day and update the repo, but no promises.
+**_NOTE:_** I'll try to solve one problem a day and update the repo, but no promises.
 After all, life is unpredictable and not everything is about programming!
-Also I'm not going to solve them respectively.
+Also I'm not going to solve them respectively, but I keep the problem index as it is in Leetcode.

 These solutions are definitely not flawless so, I'd be grateful if you could see any problems in my solutions and point them out.
 Also if you are looking for the best solutions there are many repositories out there that you can use, like [This One](https://github.com/doocs/leetcode)